vasilisbaltas/Bias-detection-in-NLP/README.md

 learning techniques and algebraic operations.
 Additionally, beginning from a 'black list' that contains gender-implying words, two classifiers were developed in order to generalize this list and provide us with a set of words that need to be extracted from the applicants' supporting documents during the hiring procedure.

-The supporting documents used to build our own word embeddings belong to our industry partner and constitute sensitive information, thus we cannot make tham public.
+The supporting documents used to build our own word embeddings belong to our industry partner and constitute sensitive information, thus we cannot make them public.